Untold Stories of the E.R.: Production

+In January 2024, New York City-based streaming service and film distributor FilmRise announced that it would acquire the streaming rights to the show's first nine seasons in English-speaking countries from GRB Media Ranch, making the first nine seasons of the series are available for streaming online on The Roku Channel, Tubi and Amazon Prime Video.

 Untold Stories of the ER: Extra Dose

 Untold Stories of the ER: Extra Dose is a spin off that takes normal episodes of the series and does a Pop-Up Video-esque take on them by featuring pop up facts about diseases, medication, etc.